cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Transfer

 The process of sending PUSSY tokens from one wallet address to another in the Cybertensor network.

-### Triumvirate

-A group of three Opentensor Foundation employees responsible for creating proposals.

 ### Trust